Ontotext-AD/reconciliation-use-cases/us-banks/data/kb/README.md

 # Knowledge Base

-Here is the data and queries used to build the knowledge base.

-* The full dataset is on Google Drive in [geonames-recon-kb.zip](https://drive.google.com/drive/folders/1UIEBh34MudmsObYSSR2qWPFUWgpHRe3d?usp=sharing)
-* Load data from the zip file in GraphDB
-* To work on the KB, download and unzip in this folder but *do not commit in the repository!*
-* If rebuilding the KB upload only the zip to the Google Drive without the individual `.ttl` files
-* The files used for the model are in the [model](model) folder.
+Here is the data and queries used to build the knowledge base in the form of `.ttl` files The files used for the model diagrams are in the [model](model) folder.

 ## Building procedure

 This is the building procedure for the Knowledge Base It depends on
-* having the full geonames RDF dump loaded (Available on Google Drive [here](https://drive.google.com/file/d/1EGteG-kQYzcKVIBd-82BrTANQDzMtZxm/view?usp=drive_link)
+* having the full geonames RDF dump loaded in a repository named `geonames`.
+The full data is available on Google Drive [here](https://drive.google.com/file/d/1EGteG-kQYzcKVIBd-82BrTANQDzMtZxm/view?usp=drive_link)
-* having access to Wikidata Truthy RDF endpoint (currently at <https://reconcile.ontotext.com/graphdb/>)
+* having read access to Wikidata Truthy RDF endpoint (currently at <https://reconcile.ontotext.com/graphdb/>)

-From full geonames RDF dump
-select only relevant feature classes `A` and `P` for a selection of countries.

 ### Geonames Administrative entities
+From full geonames RDF dump  select only relevant feature classes `A` and `P` for a selection of countries.

 * constructs the entire administrative hierarchy for the world.
-* run on geonames repo
+* run on `geonames` repository
 * file: [geonames-a.ttl](geonames-a.ttl)

 ```sparql